simonemontella/DynamicTomatoesNFT/app/README.md

 Notes:

-- The secrets manager service must be running (`npm run dev` in `/secrets-manager`) before requesting growth
-- Growth requests will fail if the service is not available
+- Growth requests will fail if the secret management service is not available
 - Each growth request uploads a new secret that expires after 10 minutes

-## Smart Contract

-The smart contract is deployed on Sepolia testnet at: `0xb8B47ABD98B56C3fa0fa3d9F991306ba3ab2f27B`

-## Scripts

-- `npm run dev`: Start development server

 ## Project Structure